-Before you raise your eyebrow or roll your eyes, let me ‘splain about this pizza…pizza is often considered the bastion of the professional restaurant, but comes from very humble beginnings.
-It’s a great way to make good use of a bit of this or a smidge of that, just like I’m sure the original cooks did way back when.
+Before you raise your eyebrow or roll your eyes, let me ‘splain about this pizza…pizza is often considered the bastion of the professional restaurant, but like many recipes, comes from very humble beginnings.
+They are a great way to make good use of a bit of this or a smidge of that, just like I’m sure the original cooks did way back when.

 Here are two different ideas of how to use your leftover Thanksgiving turkey in a pizza: BBQ Turkey Pizza and a Turkey Artichoke Pizza.
 Either, of course, could be made with chicken, as well, and the BBQ with pulled pork.